-- Issued an Executive Order instructing the Attorney General to issue policy guidelines on religious liberty, as well as subsequent guidelines suggesting that RFRA should be interpreted to exempt religious objectors from antidiscrimination laws and policies.
-The administration then created a "Religious Liberty Task Force" to implement the guidance; - Withdrew regulations that protected the beneficiaries of government grants from unwanted religious coercion and proselytizing; - Expanded the circumstances under which federal contractors can claim a religious exemption from antidiscrimination requirements, undermining civil rights protections for workers-especially religious minorities; - Announced its intent to cease enforcing a bar on contracting with religious organizations to provide federally funded educational services to private schools; - Proposed a rule that would allow religiously-affiliated homeless shelters to turn away transgender people; - Issued rules allowing employers and universities to cut off access to birth control coverage for their employees and students-regardless of their own religious beliefs if allowing this coverage would violate the religious or moral beliefs of the employer/ university; - Issued a rule expanding the ability of healthcare providers, insurers, and employers with religious objections to sexual and reproductive healthcare to deny access to such care to patients and employees; - Issued a rule which encourages medical providers that place religious restrictions on the provision of reproductive healthcare to nevertheless participate in the Title X national family planning program;
+- Issued an executive order instructing the Attorney General to issue policy guidelines on religious liberty,20 as well as subsequent guidelines suggesting that RFRA should be interpreted to exempt religious objectors from antidiscrimination laws and policies.21 The administration then created a "Religious Liberty Task Force" to implement the guidance;22 - Signed an executive order eliminating language from an earlier executive order that protected beneficiaries of government grants from unwanted religious coercion and proselytizing;23 - Expanded the circumstances under which federal contractors can claim a religious exemption from antidiscrimination requirements, undermining civil rights protections for workers-especially religious minorities;24 - Issued a rule to cease enforcing a prior bar on contracting with religious organizations to provide federally funded educational services to private schools;25 - Proposed a rule, under review by the Office of Management and Budget as of November 2019, that is reported to allow religiously affiliated homeless shelters to turn away transgender people;26 - Issued rules allowing employers and universities to cut off access to birth control coverage for their employees and students-regardless of their own religious beliefs- if allowing this coverage would violate the religious or moral beliefs of the employer/university;27 - Issued a rule expanding the ability of healthcare providers, insurers, and employers with religious objections to sexual and reproductive healthcare to deny access to such care to patients and employees;28 - Issued a rule which encourages medical providers that place religious restrictions on the provision of reproductive healthcare to nevertheless participate in the Title X national family planning program;29 - Proposed a rule inserting broad religious exemptions into a nondiscrimination provision of the Affordable Care Act;30

-- Proposed a rule inserting broad religious exemptions into a nondiscrimination provision of the Affordable Care Act; - Issuedadirectiveallowing religious displays and symbols in Veterans Affairs facilities, and; 31 - Granted a request from South Carolina Governor Henry McMaster to allow foster care agencies in the state to violate antidiscrimination laws while remaining eligible for federal funding. - In contrast, the administration has not made any efforts to accommodate religious beliefs that run contrary to its political priorities.
-For instance, in response to public comments expressing concern that a proposed "public charge" rule-which would allow the government to withhold legal permanent resident status from immigrants who use public programs like food stamps and Medicaid-would harm religious workers, the U.S. Citizenship and Immigration Services (USCIS) declined to insert a religious exemption into the final rule.
-In explaining its denial, the agency claimed that "RFRA does not create a wholesale 'exemption' to a generally applicable regulation" but rather requires "a case-by-case determination."
+- Issued a directive allowing religious displays and symbols in Veterans Affairs facilities;31 - Granted a request from South Carolina Governor Henry McMaster to allow foster care agencies in the state to violate antidiscrimination laws while remaining eligible for federal funding.32 - In contrast, the administration has not made any efforts to accommodate religious beliefs that run contrary to its political priorities.
+For instance, in response to public comments expressing concern that a proposed "public charge" rule-which would allow the government to withhold legal permanent resident status from immigrants who use public programs like food stamps and Medicaid-would harm religious workers, the U.S. Citizenship and Immigration Services (USCIS) declined to insert a religious exemption into the final rule.33 In explaining its denial, the agency claimed that "RFRA does not create a wholesale 'exemption' to a generally applicable regulation" but rather requires "a case-by-case determination."34